Helios Fairfax Partners Corporation

 The transaction between Helios Holdings Limited and Fairfax Africa Holdings Corporation announced on 10 July 2020 was closed on 8 December 2020, creating the premier pan Africa-focused alternative investment manager – Helios Fairfax Partners Corporation (“HFP”).
 HFP is an investment holding company traded on the Toronto Stock Exchange under the symbol HFPC.U whose investment objective is to achieve long-term capital appreciation, while preserving capital, by investing in public and private equity securities and debt instruments of African businesses or other businesses with customers, suppliers or business primarily conducted in, or dependent on, Africa.
 Helios Investment Partners LLP is the investment advisor to HFP.
 Tope Lawani and Babatunde Soyoye, the co-founders and Managing Partners of Helios Investment Partners LLP, are co-Chief Executive Officers and directors of HFP.

-The annual meeting of shareholders of Helios Fairfax Partners Corporation was held on April 20, 2022 at 2:30 p.m.
-(Eastern Time) at The Fairmont Royal York Hotel, 100 Front Street West, Toronto, Ontario, Canada and virtually via live webcast.
+The annual meeting of shareholders of Helios Fairfax Partners Corporation will be held on May 11, 2023 at 2:00 p.m.
+(Eastern Time) at Lumi, 200 Bay Street, North Tower Suite 1600, Toronto, Ontario, Canada and virtually via live webcast.

 HEAD OFFICE: 95 Wellington Street West, Suite 800, Toronto, Ontario, Canada M5J 2N7.
 Telephone: (416) 367-4755.
 Email: firstname.lastname@example.org

 TRANSFER AGENT AND REGISTRAR: Computershare Trust Company of Canada, Toronto